jllcalorio/data-analysis-in-python-for-complete-beginners/index.md

 A workshop for complete beginners in Python (a programming language) covering basics to data analysis.

-{% include figure.html img="banner2.jpg" alt="workshop banner image here" caption="" width="75%" %}
+{% include figure.html img="banner2.jpg" alt="workshop banner image here" caption="" width="100%" %}

-*Welcome to our comprehensive Python programming workshop!
-This intensive learning experience is designed to take you from complete beginner to confident Python programmer with practical data analysis skills.*
+Welcome to our comprehensive Python programming workshop!
+This intensive learning experience is designed to take you from complete beginner to confident Python programmer with practical data analysis skills.

+This workshop and its materials are adapted from the University of Bristol's program, attended by me in Bristol, UK, last May-June 2025.

 Let's learn together!